How to Save Battery Life With Low Power Mode

 “Low Power Mode” is automatically offered by iOS when you reach the 20% mark on your battery, in the form of a popup notification:

 Alternatively, you may opt to manually enable the feature at any point in time.
-Here’s how to toggle the “Power Saving Mode” on your iPhone running iOS 9 or later:Settings > Battery > Power Saving Mode
+Here’s how to toggle the “Power Saving Mode” on your iPhone:Settings > Battery > Power Saving Mode

 Open up your “Settings” app and go to the section labeled “Battery”, then select “Low Power Mode” to enable the feature toggle.
 Your iPhone will start conserving power immediately.
 This is extremely useful for when you are awaiting an important call but running low on battery, or simply while being away from a charger for a longer period of time.